How to Configure WAF on VergeCloud for Enhanced Website Security

 AlertDetection Mode (Log Only) is temporary and automatically resets to Off after 14 days.

-Configuring WAF
+Configuring and Fine-Tuning VergeCloud WAF

 Before fully activating the WAF in protection mode, VergeCloud recommends running it in observation mode.
 This helps: